joshuaeckroth/csci221-website/lecture/londo.markdown

 If you are off campus, you cannot connect to londo with Putty/SSH until you first connect to the VPN.

 Download [FortiClient](http://www.forticlient.com/downloads).
-Configure it as an SSL VPN, IP address 147.253.200.11, port 443, and your Stetson username (e.g., jeckroth or dplante) and Stetson password (not londo password!).
+Configure it as an SSL VPN, IP address 147.253.200.11, port 443, and your Stetson username (e.g., jeckroth) and Stetson password (not londo password!).

 ![FortiClient VPN](/images/forticlient.png)